-That said, you can also use some really hot water and a spatula to take off seriously cooked-on food.
+Besides soap and a scrubby, you can also use some really hot water and a spatula to take off seriously burnt-on food.
 It’s how cooks clean flat-top grills in a restaurant, so it’ll work for you, too.

 It’s cleaned and rinsed, now make sure the rust doesn't come back.
 It’s easy: just turn the burner to high, set the pan on it, and wait for the water to boil out.
 That cast iron is practically parched now.

-What you’ll find is that every time you do this—clean it, dry it on the stove, then oil it—it’ll clean easier, become increasingly non-stick, and even get less prone to any rust appearing on it.
+What you’ll find is that every time you clean and season cast iron -- clean it, dry it on the stove, then oil it and cool it -- your pan will clean easier, become increasingly non-stick, and even get less prone to any rust appearing on it.
 It's true, cleaning a seasoned cast iron pan is easier.